 Disney is a household name in family entertainment with several competitive strengths, including an unrivalled intellectual property stash and a flywheel business model that allows successful films such as Frozen to be spun off into multiple businesses such as theme parks rides, toys, consumer goods and live entertainment.
 Nike has established a dominant position in sports footwear and sportswear for more than a century through innovations that have made sports equipment available to a broad audience.

-After Starbucks introduced the European café concept to the American masses, the coffee company tapped into consumer’s “urge to indulge in a little luxury, and its premium beverages have a loyal following worldwide.
+After Starbucks introduced the European café concept to the American masses, the coffee company tapped into consumers’ “urge to indulge in a bit of luxury.
+Its premium beverages have a loyal following worldwide.
 As industrial production slowed, consumer expectations began to fall.
 When consumer expectations were low, they began to improve.

 In this scenario, strategists highlight the outperformance of commodity stocks and the underperformance of consumer-related stocks.
 This is exactly what has happened to consumer-cyclical stocks in the so-called consumer discretionary sector as if they were riding a light wave and enjoying the sun.
 For example, over the last ten years (approximately the time Eddie Lampert sold his AZO shares), the AutoZone stock (AZO, $123.25) has delivered an annualized return of 18.8% above the broader US market, even though it accounts for less than half of the automotive and other aftermarket auto suppliers listed as consumer goods stocks.

 Also, Check Out: